lrgc01/docker-image_portfolio/docker.build/postgresql/README.md

 ## Postgresql on top of lrgc01/ssh-stretch_slim

 - postgresql (latest from metapackage) on debian stretch 9 (stable)
-- by now on version 9.6
+- by now on version 9.6 (stable)
 - based on lrgc01/ssh-stretch_slim

 ### Here is the Dockerfile:

 ```
-FROM lrgc01/debian_stretch
+FROM lrgc01/ssh-stretch_slim

 # Install and keep thin
 # Note: here we use &&\ to run commands one after the other - the \